geoserver/geoserver-history/doc/en/user/source/styling/sld-introduction.rst

 A basic style
 -------------

 This SLD takes a layer that contains points, and styles them as red circles with a size of 6 pixels.
-(This is the first example in the :ref:`sld_cook_book_points` section of the :ref:`sld_cook_book`.)
+(This is the first example in the :ref:`sld_cookbook_points` section of the :ref:`sld_cookbook`.)

 .. code-block:: xml
    :linenos: